 The LBQ Connect learning program is for all LBQ activists and aspiring activists who feel the need to strengthen their skills.
 It is also for LBQ women from other movements (climate, sexual and reproductive rights, anti-corruption, indigenous, etc.) who want to connect to LBQ activism.

-The program is being implemented by Outright with the support of a Sounding Board of LBQ activists, including:
+The program is implemented by Outright with the support of a Sounding Board of LBQ activists.

-Outright launched LBQ Connect in March of 2022 in conjunction with International Women’s Day, Women’s History Month and the United Nations Commission on the Status of Women.
+Outright launched the second cycle of LBQ Connect in March of 2023 in conjunction with International Women’s Day, Women’s History Month and the United Nations Commission on the Status of Women.

-March 8, 2022: Call for applications for 50 participants to the Learning and Mentorship program; call for mentors.
+- March 8, 2023: Call for applications for 100 participants to the Learning and Mentorship program

-April 8, 2022: Deadline for the submission of applications for participants and mentors.
+- April 8, 2023: Deadline for the submission of applications.

-Summer 2022: Call for project proposals for the first grant program (only for participants in the learning and mentorship program).
+- August 2023: Call for project proposals for the grant program (only for participants in the learning and mentorship program).